nexclouding/NexCloud/README.md

             ```
             ※ please change the information of “SecetKey” and “uid”.
 This information has to be changed in your DC/OS information.

-        * Modify (this is explaination for each columns of instert quarry. please refer it when you change information)
+        * This is explaination for each columns of instert quarry. please refer it when you change information
             ```sql
             CREATE TABLE `nex_config` (
-                `code` VARCHAR(64) NOT NULL COMMENT '코드명' COLLATE 'utf8_general_ci', `value` TEXT NOT NULL COMMENT '데이터' COLLATE 'utf8_general_ci' )
+                `code` VARCHAR(64) NOT NULL COMMENT 'Code Name' COLLATE 'utf8_general_ci', `value` TEXT NOT NULL COMMENT '데이터' COLLATE 'utf8_general_ci' )
             COLLATE='latin1_swedish_ci'